 A stock market sell-off is a situation where stocks drop suddenly over a daily, weekly, or monthly timeframe.
 In most cases, the term refers to a sudden decline of the main indices like the S&P 500, Dow Jones, and Nasdaq.

-A good example of a stock market sell-off is what happened during the dot com bubble in early 2000s, during the Global Financial crisis, and during the peak of the coronavirus pandemic (here the best Covid Stocks to trade).
+A good example of a stock market sell-off is what happened during the dot com bubble in early 2000s, during the Global Financial crisis, and during the peak of the coronavirus pandemic.

 In this report, we will look at the causes of a stock market sell-off and the few strategies to trade when it happens.